PanosEconomou/notes/Projects/CFT/Invariant_Defects.md

 $$
 \mathbb{H}_{1} = \bigoplus_{i,j \in \text{Irr}\mathcal{C}} Z_{i j}\, i \boxtimes \bar j.
 $$
-In the case where one of the $Z_{ij} > 1$ we have that that representation appears multiple time.
+In the case where one of the $Z_{ij} > 1$ we have that that representation appears multiple times.
 Since the defects that we are looking for must commute with Virasoro they are composed out of zero maps and isomorphisms.
 But in the case where the multiplicity of a representation is more than 1 such isomorphisms can be intertwiners between the isomorphic representations.
-So we should expect to have at most $\sum_{i,j\in \text{Irr}\mathcal{C}} |Z_{ij}|^2$ many independent defects.
+So we should expect to have at most $\sum_{i,j\in \text{Irr}\mathcal{C}} |Z_{ij}|^2$ many independent simple defects.
 More importantly let $a$ be an index that denotes the multiplicity we have that the defects must be given by
 $$
 L = \sum_{i,j\in \text{Irr}\mathcal{C}}\sum_{a,a'}L_{ij}^{aa'}P_{ij}^{aa'},
 $$